 - In a bowl whisk together flour, baking powder, curry powder, and beer.

 - Now whisk egg whites till there are stiff peaks and fold into batter.

 - In a shallow dish, add 1/4 cup of flour and 1 teaspoon of curry powder.
 This is your dredging flour.

-- Chop the potato into a square, then chop into tall skinny fries (the skinnier the fry the quicker they will cook).
+- Chop the potato into a square, then chop it into tall skinny fries (the skinnier the fry the quicker they will cook).

-- Then roll in paper towel to dry any excess moisture.
+- Then roll in a paper towel to dry any excess moisture.
 Add new oil to pain then add potatoes to high heat.

 - Serve with fish and enjoy!